PolyPEPI1018 + Atezolizumab for Colorectal Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot have received certain anticancer therapies, live vaccines, or systemic corticosteroids shortly before starting the trial.
 It's best to discuss your specific medications with the trial team.

-What makes the drug combination of PolyPEPI1018 and Atezolizumab unique for colorectal cancer?
+What evidence suggests that the combination of PolyPEPI1018 and Atezolizumab could be effective for colorectal cancer?

 Who Is on the Research Team?